Black-body radiation: Black body

 Real objects never behave as full-ideal black bodies, and instead the emitted radiation at a given frequency is a fraction of what the ideal emission would be.
 The emissivity of a material specifies how well a real body radiates energy as compared with a black body.
 This emissivity depends on factors such as temperature, emission angle, and wavelength.
 However, it is typical in engineering to assume that a surface's spectral emissivity and absorptivity do not depend on wavelength so that the emissivity is a constant.
 This is known as the gray body assumption.

 Nine-year WMAP image (2012) of the cosmic microwave background radiation across the universe.

-With non-black surfaces, the deviations from ideal blackbody behavior are determined by both the surface structure, such as roughness or granularity, and the chemical composition.
+With non-black surfaces, the deviations from ideal black-body behavior are determined by both the surface structure, such as roughness or granularity, and the chemical composition.
 On a "per wavelength" basis, real objects in states of local thermodynamic equilibrium still follow Kirchhoff's Law: emissivity equals absorptivity, so that an object that does not absorb all incident light will also emit less radiation than an ideal black body; the incomplete absorption can be due to some of the incident light being transmitted through the body or to some of it being reflected at the surface of the body.

 In astronomy, objects such as stars are frequently regarded as black bodies, though this is often a poor approximation.
-An almost perfect blackbody spectrum is exhibited by the cosmic microwave background radiation.
-Hawking radiation is the hypothetical blackbody radiation emitted by black holes, at a temperature that depends on the mass, charge, and spin of the hole.
+An almost perfect black-body spectrum is exhibited by the cosmic microwave background radiation.
+Hawking radiation is the hypothetical black-body radiation emitted by black holes, at a temperature that depends on the mass, charge, and spin of the hole.
 If this prediction is correct, black holes will very gradually shrink and evaporate over time as they lose mass by the emission of photons and other particles.

 A black body radiates energy at all frequencies, but its intensity rapidly tends to zero at high frequencies (short wavelengths).
 For example, a black body at room temperature (300 K) with one square meter of surface area will emit a photon in the visible range (390–750 nm) at an average rate of one photon every 41 seconds, meaning that, for most practical purposes, such a black body does not emit in the visible range.

 The study of the laws of black bodies and the failure of classical physics to describe them helped establish the foundations of quantum mechanics.